-SARAH SYMONS is an Associate Professor in the Department of Physics and Astronomy at McMaster University, Ontario, Canada whose research interests include ancient Egyptian astronomy.
-She is also Director of the William J. McCallion Planetarium in Hamilton, Ontario.
+SARAH SYMONS is a Professor in the School of Interdisciplinary Science and the Department of Physics and Astronomy at McMaster University, Ontario, Canada whose research interests include ancient Egyptian astronomy.
+She is a past Director of the William J. McCallion Planetarium in Hamilton, Ontario.

-ROBERT COCKCROFT is an Assistant Professor in the Department of Physics and Astronomy at Western University, Ontario, Canada.
-His first postdoc was on ancient Egyptian astronomy, a field in which he enjoys continuing to work.
-He was also the Manager of the William J. McCallion Planetarium (2008-2016).
+ROBERT COCKCROFT is an Assistant Professor in the Department of Physics and Astronomy at McMaster University, Ontario, Canada.
+His first postdoctoral fellowship was on ancient Egyptian astronomy, a field in which he enjoys continuing to work.
+He is also Director of the William J. McCallion Planetarium in Hamilton, Ontario.

 JESSE BETTENCOURT is an MSc student in the Department of Mathematics at the University of Toronto, Ontario, Canada.
 His interest in ancient Egyptian astronomy and his involvement with this project began through a summer research assistantship during his undergraduate studies in the Integrated Science program at McMaster University, Ontario, Canada.

-CODY KOYKKA is a PhD student in the Department of Applied Mathematics at the Western University.
-His graduate research focuses on modelling the evolution of cooperative breeding.
+CODY KOYKKA gained his PhD in the Department of Applied Mathematics at the Western University.
+His research focuses on modelling the evolution of cooperative breeding.

 BRENAN DEW is a PhD student in the Department of Ancient History at Macquarie University, Sydney, Australia.
 After completing concurrent undergraduate degrees in ancient history and astronomy, his graduate research now focuses on Egyptian astronomy.
 Brenan also works as an astronomy guide at Sydney Observatory.